josedvq/covfee/docs/develop.md

  - url: http://127.0.0.1:5000/#/timelines/34793139aaf879bb402a137a28d718d14e828e0f24ef476a050ca401bc5d6937
 ```

-The continuous annotation sample should work out of the box.
-Try the URL.
+The continuous annotation project should work out of the box.
+Try opening the first URL in the web browser.
+This should display a video for continuous annotation.

 ## Developing a custom task